777arc/PySDR/content/doa.rst

  Nr = 3
  theta_degrees = 20 # direction of arrival (feel free to change this, it's arbitrary) theta = theta_degrees / 180 * np.pi # convert to radians
- a = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # array factor
+ a = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # Steering Vector
  print(a) # note that it's 3 elements long, it's complex, and the first element is 1+0j

-To apply the array factor we have to do a matrix multiplication of :code:`a` and :code:`tx`, so first let's convert both to 2D, using the approach we discussed earlier when we reviewed doing matrix math in Python.
+To apply the Steering Vector we have to do a matrix multiplication of :code:`a` and :code:`tx`, so first let's convert both to 2D, using the approach we discussed earlier when we reviewed doing matrix math in Python.
 We'll start off by making both into row vectors using :code:`x.reshape(-1,1)`.
 We then perform the matrix multiply, indicated by the :code:`@` symbol.
 We also have to convert :code:`tx` from a row vector to a column vector using a transpose operation (picture it rotating 90 degrees) so that the matrix multiply inner dimensions match.

 .. code-block:: python